Draw attention and encourage actions with distinctive and vivid cues, goals, and/or the consequences of (in)action

 Group things into round-number groups, ending in a 5 or 0 to grab people’s attention and increase the perceived value.

 Netflix's recent "Top 10" feature is exemplary of this principle in action.

-Leverage our natural tendency of looking at what others look at by displaying human faces looking at the desired information.
+Leverage humans’ natural tendency of looking at what others look at.

 SumoMe's ad shows a man looking at the brand value proposition to guide customers' attention towards it.